aayla-secura/mixnmatchttp/README.md

 `mixnmatchttp.endpoints.Endpoint`) initialized from the original `ep` with the following additional attributes:

-  * `httpreq`: the instance of `BaseHTTPRequestHandler` which was passed to `Endpoint.parse`
+  * `httpreq`: the instance of `BaseHTTPRequestHandler` for this request
-  * `handler`: partial of the `httpreq`'s method selected as a handler, with the first argument will be the ParsedEndpoint
+  * `handler`: partial of the `httpreq`'s method selected as a handler, with the first argument being the `ParsedEndpoint` itself
   * `root`: longest path of the endpoint (with a leading `/`) corresponding to a defined handler, i.e.  if the path is `/foo/bar` and `do_foo` is selected, `root` will be `/foo`; if using `do_default`, `root` is empty (`''`).